-If you’ve ever tried authentic Italian or Sicilian ricotta cheese cakes and loved them, then this cake is already similar in taste and texture, but there are a few other things you can do to make it even more Italian:
+If you’ve ever tried authentic Italian or Sicilian ricotta cheese cakes and loved them, then this cake is already similar in taste and texture.
+However, here are a few ways to make it even more Italian style:

 - Replace ½ of the crust crumbs with Italian amaretti or biscotti cookies.

 - Leave out the crust.
 Some classic, authentic recipes don’t use a crust at all.